 You can also choose how Chrome handles sites that use the Flash player by default.

 - Click the lock icon next to the URL address bar.

 - Scroll down to the Flash row and click the dropdown menu to the right.

 - Choose an option from the menu:

-- Always allow on this site: Flash runs without prompting.
+- Allow: Flash runs without prompting.

-- Always block on this site: Flash is blocked without prompting.
+- Block: Flash is blocked without prompting.